GlitterBeam

 GlitterBeam is a multi-regional digital radio station broadcasting across the United Kingdom and Malta.
-It was launched on 14 July 2019 focusing on music for the LGBTQ+ community.
+It was launched on 14 July 2019.

 History

 Founded in 2019 by Eugenio Ceriello and Michael Dalzell, GlitterBeam originally launched as an online-only radio station.

 Following the good reception from the public, GlitterBeam went on to launch in several other cities across the UK as part of the Ofcom small-scale DAB trial and later the permanent small scale DAB services in Cambridgeshire, Blackpool, York, Norfolk, Sheffield, Rotherham, Coventry and Brighton.
 The station also broadcast nationwide on DAB in Malta.
-The station's slogan is "The UK & Malta's LGBTQ+ Radio Station".
+The station's slogan is "Proud to Be Different".

 GlitterBeam operates a number of audio splits, used for targeted localised advertising and content.
 The music programming is "uplifting" pop and dance music, with the tagline "Music with Sparkle".
-The station is entirely ran by volunteers.
+The station is entirely run by volunteers.

 In 2022, following the Russian invasion of Ukraine, the station dedicated special programming to the LGBTQ+ community in Ukraine with interviews.

 In 2024, one of the presenters, Dean Quinton, became a housemate in the reality show Big Brother.

 An Italian version of the station, GlitterBeam Italia, was launched in 2024 with an entire team of Italian presenters.
+In 2026 GlitterBeam Italia became available on Malta's DAB+.

+The station runs a yearly charity radiothon called "30 Hours for a Rainbow" with 2 presenters live in the studio for 32 hours, joined by guests and in partnership with venues across the UK.